 The Thirteenth Child: Ear candy with chile peppers

 By Poul Ruders, Becky and David Starobin

-The creative team of The Thirteenth Child share some insights our upcoming world premiere
+The Creative Team behind The Thirteenth Child share their process and insights on our upcoming world premiere

 POUL RUDERS, Composer

 "Becky Starobin said to me: You have written four operas, your fifth opera should be a fantasy or fairy-tale opera.
 I agreed because I’m a great admirer of Harry Potter, especially the films.
 In the fantasy genre, the possibilities are limitless.
 It’s an explosion of imagination and everything is possible.
 You can just go wild with the score.

 So I started to plow my way through the Brothers Grimm.
 In a way, that’s a wonderful name for those two collectors of folk tales because the stories are all quite grim, though they have been sanitized over the years.
 I stumbled across one of the lesser known stories called The Twelve Brothers and thought it had huge potential for being molded in all sorts of directions.
 I wrote my first synopsis and emailed it to Becky.
 She looked it over and completely rearranged it.
 Title-wise, The Twelve Brothers sounded a bit pedestrian so I said, why not call it The Thirteenth Child, which is far more alluring?
 That was the beginning of the opera.

 The Thirteenth Child is not an opera based on the Grimm story; rather, it is suggested by the story.
 The first act spans 18 years from the birth of our main character, Princess Lyra, through the death of both her father, King Hjarne and later of her mother, Queen Gertrude.
 The second act spans at least seven years.
 Lyra’s brothers are under an evil spell that has turned them into ravens.
 If Lyra utters as much as a single word, her brothers will not transform back into human beings.